fisher-alice/johnny-five-wiki/Servo.md

 ## API

-- **move(degrees 0-180 [, lapse])** Move a servo horn to specified position in degrees, 0-180 (or whatever the current valid range is).
-Support for a lapse param is reserved.
+- **move(degrees 0-180 [, ms])** Move a servo horn to specified position in degrees, 0-180 (or whatever the current valid range is).
+If `ms` is specified, the servo will take that amount of time to move to the position.
 ```js
 var servo = new five.Servo(11);